 MEDIA POLICY

-The Mississippi School for Mathematics and Science has fostered a close working relationship with the news media in order to promote its programs, projects and operations.
+The Mississippi School for Mathematics and Science has fostered a close working relationship with the news media to promote its programs, projects and operations.
 To assist in the effort, the office of the Executive Director has been designated as the coordinating office for the media.
 All news releases, newsletters, public service announcements, publicity, promotional brochures, advertising (with the exception of advertising for purchasing), graphics, photography, etc., will be originated, produced, disseminated, and/or approved by the Executive Director or the Coordinator for Public Relations.
 All employees, students, clubs, and organizations affiliated with the Mississippi School for Mathematics and Science are expected to comply.
 Class social media accounts created shall be passed down to the current class historian, and they shall be the designated person in charge of them.

 Social media pages associated with MSMS:

 Students and faculty are welcome to create social media pages for clubs, the incoming junior class, activities, etc., across a multitude of platforms.
-However, before creating these accounts, students and faculty need to first notify the Coordinator for Public Relations to make sure previous accounts have not already been created for said club, activity, etc. The purpose behind this is to avoid an excessive amount of accounts for the same organization.
+However, before creating these accounts, students and faculty need to first notify the Coordinator for Public Relations to make sure previous accounts have not already been created for said club, activity, etc. All posts must align with the school’s mission and rules.
+The purpose behind this is to avoid an excessive amount of accounts for the same organization.

 All school-related social media accounts that require an email and password to sign-up must be created by the Coordinator of Public Relations using an official MSMS email account.
 No social media accounts are to be created using personal or private email addresses.
 Additionally, any updated social media account login information needs to be shared with the Coordinator for Public Relations.